 By Tanvi Gahlot, ISW Youth Reporter

-Tanvi Gahlot: What advice would you give to high schoolers who are interested in having a future career in business/healthcare technology, like you?
+Tanvi Gahlot: What advice would you give to high schoolers who are interested in having a future career in teaching, like you?

 Tanvi Gahlot: What hobbies do you have that allow you to get your mind off work?